-In 828 A.D., the Doge Giustiniano Partecipazio expanded the chapel linking it to the existing church when St. Mark’s body arrived in Venice from Alexandria, replacing the city’s protector St. Theodore.
-From that moment, a winged lion, St. Mark’s crest, became the official symbol of the Venice Republic.
+In AD 828, the Doge Giustiniano Partecipazio expanded the chapel linking it to the existing church when St. Mark’s body arrived in Venice from Alexandria, replacing the city’s protector St. Theodore.
+From that moment on, St. Mark’s crest, a winged lion, became the official symbol of the Venice Republic.

-After years of work, the Basilica was completed in 1071, and finally consecrated in 1094.
-In 1145, a deadly fire destroyed a huge part of the upper decorations inside of the Basilica.
+After years of work, the basilica was completed in 1071 and finally consecrated in 1094.
+In 1145, a deadly fire destroyed a huge part of the upper decorations inside the basilica.

-To prevent it from happening again, it was then covered by the marble you’re able to admire today.
-A bit later, in 1159, precious mosaic decorations were added to the walls and ceilings of St. Mark’s Basilica, replacing the old frescoes.
+To prevent this from happening again, it was then covered by the marble you see today.
+In 1159, precious mosaic decorations were added to the walls and ceilings of St. Mark’s Basilica, replacing the old frescoes.

-The names of the architects and artists who contributed are unknown, but the predominant style is Greek-Byzantine with strong German and Arabic influences.
-The church served as the Doge’s chapel until 1807, when Napoleon turned it into a public basilica.
+The names of the architects and artists who contributed are unknown.
+However, the predominant style is Greek-Byzantine with strong German and Arabic influences.
+The church served as the Doge’s chapel until 1807 when Napoleon turned it into a public basilica.